What Is a UCR Registration

 What Is UCR Registration?

 UCR refers to the US government’s Unified Carrier Registration program.
 The Unified Carrier Registration Act of 2005 created UCR Numbers.
 The act replaced the Single State Registration System (SSRS).
-The UCR gets mandated so operators of commercial vehicles registered in a database.
+The UCR gets mandated so operators of commercial vehicles are registered in a database.
 UCR registration applies to companies and people involved in interstate travel.
 UCR registration must take place on an annual basis.
 The deadline to register is December 31 of every year.
 The date to begin registering for UCR starts on October 1 every year.

 Who Needs a UCR Registration?

-So, who does UCR registration apply toward?
+So, to who does UCR registration apply toward?
 It affects all motor carrier number holders that use commercial vehicles.
 These are vehicles that transport cargo across state lines.
 (And also international lines.)
 Are you an individual (or work for a company) that arranges the shipments of goods?
 If so, you are subject to the standard UCR fee.
 There are three classifications of people subject to a UCR fee.
 The fee applies to many freight forwarders, leasing companies, and brokers.

 There is no specific cost for UCR fees that apply to motor carriers.
 The exact cost gets calculated based on the number of vehicles within each fleet.
 Leasing companies and brokers get to pay the lowest UCR registration fee.
 All types of carriers must register for the UCR program.
 The program applies to private carriers, exempt carriers, and for-hire carriers.